-The GPU plays a crucial role, as different microarchitectures typically operate differently and therefore require different performance tuning.
+The GPU plays a crucial role, as different microarchitectures typically require different optimisations.
 Although the evaluators can generally operate on any Nvidia GPU with a compute capability of at least 6.1, they are tuned for the Ampere microarchitecture which has a compute capability of 8.6.
-Despite the evaluators being tuned for this microarchitecture, more recent microarchitectures can be used as well.
+Despite the evaluators being tuned for this microarchitecture, more recent ones can be used as well.
 However, additional tuning is required to ensure that the evaluators can utilise the hardware to its fullest potential.

 Tuning must also be done on a per-problem basis.
-In particular, the number of variable sets impact how well the hardware is utilised.
+In particular, the number of variable sets can impact how well the hardware is utilised.
 Therefore, it is crucial to determine which configuration yields the best performance.
-Section 5.2 outlines steps to tune the configuration for a specific problem.
+Section 5.2 outlines a strategy for tuning the configuration to a new problem.